Wall-of-Shames/scammer-analysis-guide/README.md

 **Repository:** `github.com/scammer/darkgpt` (archived)

 **The Scam:**
-- Claimed to be "uncensored AI for pentesters"
+- 🚩 Claimed to be "uncensored AI for pentesters"
-- Free version was intentionally broken
+- 🚩 Free version was intentionally broken
+- 🚩 Demo site is an free to use "Premium Demo" (for limited time!)
-- Telegram charged $99 for "lifetime license"
+- 🚩 Telegram charged $99 for "lifetime license"
-- "License key" was just an API key to OpenRouter
+- 🚩"License key" was just an API key to OpenRouter or similar

 **Evidence:**
 ```python